kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.619   Special factors.

-\(a\) The special factors prescribed in §§29.621 through 29.625 apply to each part of the structure whose strength is—
+\(a\) The special factors prescribed in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.621   Casting factors.|§29.621]] through 29.625 apply to each part of the structure whose strength is—

 \(1\) Uncertain;